| Feature | Benefit | Best For |

 The best english typing app options use machine learning models trained on millions of text examples.
 They've seen proper grammar so many times that they can spot errors instantly.
 When you write "I should of gone," the app knows you meant "should have" and suggests the correction before you even finish the sentence.
 Traditional keyboards can't do this because they only check spelling, not grammar or context.

-I switched to CleverType about eight months ago after getting tired of Gboard's limited suggestions.
+I switched to CleverType after getting tired of Gboard's limited suggestions.
 The difference was immediate.
-Where Gboard would just underline mistakes, CleverType explained why something was wrong and offered multiple fixes.
-According to a Stanford study on writing technology, AI-assisted writing tools can improve writing quality by up to 40% for non-native speakers.
+Where Gboard would just underline mistakes, CleverType explained why something was wrong and offered multiple contextual fixes.
+According to a Stanford study on writing technology, AI-assisted writing tools can improve writing quality by up to 40% for non-native speakers — and that research was done before the latest generation of on-device language models arrived.

 Here's what actually makes a difference in daily use: